nv-legate/legate.sparse/README.md

 as many necessary changes have not yet made their way into the main branches of Legate and cuNumeric.

-After these Legate and cuNumeric have been installed, simply running
+After these Legate and cuNumeric have been installed, run
 ```
-./setup.py --with-core </path/to/core/install/>
+./install.py
 ```
-will install Legate Sparse.
+to install Legate Sparse. `install.py --help` will list more installation options for Legate Sparse.

 To write programs using Legate Sparse, import the `sparse` module, which contains methods and types found in `scipy.sparse`.